 We capitalize interest on capital projects, including facilities build-out projects and internal use computer software projects.
 Capitalization commences with the first expenditure for the project and continues until the project is substantially complete and ready for its intended use.
 We amortize capitalized interest to depreciation expense using the straight-line method over the same lives as the related assets.
-Capitalized interest was less than \$10 million for the twelve months ended July 31, 2010, 2009 and 2008.
+Capitalized interest was not significant for any period presented.